 1. Which big airlines offer basic economy?

-At the moment, only Delta does (and only on certain routes), but American and United have announced plans to begin offering basic economy seats sometime this year.
+At the moment, only Delta does (and only on certain routes), but American and United have announced plans to begin offering basic economy seats sometime this year (details below).

 2. How much cheaper is basic economy compared to regular economy?